Spain

 Best for hiking: Cala Escorxada

-This is another of the peaceful beaches on the south coast.
-A thin strip of sugar-white sand snakes between aquamarine waters and pine-cloaked cliffs.
-While new boat-taxis from Cala Galdana mean it’s not as remote as it once was, it still retains a secluded vibe.
+This is another of the peaceful beaches on the south coast, comprising a thin strip of sugar-white sand snakes between aquamarine waters and pine-cloaked cliffs.
+While boat taxis from Cala Galdana mean it’s not as remote as it once was, it still retains a secluded vibe.
 Hikers should opt for the picturesque hour-long walk from Santo Tomas along Camí de Cavalls – it’s one of our favourite things to do in Menorca.

 Best for cliff-jumping: Cala Turqueta